justinsunho/leesreview.com/content/pages/college-consulting.md

         </svg>
   - title: College Collaboration
     image: /images/pages/college-consulting/dsc02671.jpg
-    body: "We know how overwhelming it is to choose which colleges to apply to and how much harder it seems to figure out how to apply to them.
-We use our years of experience in shaping application essays, figuring out school fit, and application guidance to remove those stresses from our students' lives. "
+    body: We know how overwhelming it is to choose which colleges to apply to and how much harder it seems to figure out how to apply to them.
+We use our years of experience in shaping application essays, figuring out school fit, and application guidance to remove those stresses from our students' lives.
+We offer advice for test taking, essay editing, and even financial aid guidance.
     icon:
       code: >
         <svg width="77" height="67" viewBox="0 0 77 67" fill="none"